 Data protection standards are led by the Capita Privacy Team which considers the data protection legislation and, more broadly, controls on who has access to personal data, who we share it with, how we use it, what we collect and finally ensuring it is safeguarded and disposed of properly when we no longer have a business need to process it.

 In order to comply with the General Data Protection Regulations (GDPR), we have a comprehensive programme in place and a network of trained privacy professionals across the divisions providing advice and guidance on their specific GDPR compliance programmes.
 As well as ensuring that Capita data controllers are compliant with the new requirements we are providing expert help and assistance where we are a data processor for our clients.

 We have appointed a Capita data protection officer.
 Her central team, together with the privacy leads across our divisions, ensure that privacy is high on the agenda across Capita.
 We have raised awareness of privacy and data protection through various initiatives including mandatory data protection training through our Think Privacy; Think Security campaign in summer 2017.

 Bribery and corruption

 We have zero tolerance of bribery and corruption.
-Our Anti-Bribery and Corruption Policy applies to all Capita businesses and employees.
+Our Anti-Bribery and Corruption Standard applies to all Capita businesses and employees.
 Our Risk and Compliance Team monitors compliance against this policy, ensuring all businesses are aware of their responsibilities in terms of donations, facilitated payments, gifts and hospitality.
 All employees must complete financial crime training annually.

 Human rights and modern slavery